 If we share carefully vetted competition or event details or other marketing material by third parties upon our social media platforms (including, but not limited to Facebook and Twitter) and you interact with these posts, for example by ‘liking’ a post on Facebook, your information may be accessible to those third parties.
 You should check the terms and conditions of use with the social media platforms you use as these are not determined by the Club.

 The membership application process collects the following consents from applicants.
-Applicants are under no obligation to agree to any of the following uses of information, and where consent has been given, may withdraw it at any time by sending an email making such a request to firstname.lastname@example.org or by writing to Fraser Marshall, Communications Officer, South Kesteven Sports Stadium, Trent Road, Grantham, Lincolnshire, NG31 7XQ.
+Applicants are under no obligation to agree to any of the following uses of information, and where consent has been given, may withdraw it at any time by sending an email making such a request to email@example.com or by writing to Fraser Marshall, Communications Officer, South Kesteven Sports Stadium, Trent Road, Grantham, Lincolnshire, NG31 7XQ.
+Withdrawing any of the following consents will not impact on your ability to be a member of, or train or compete with, Grantham Athletic Club.

 - being photographed/ recorded during competitions and training by photographers known to the club or the accredited press, and for your/ their name, age and image to be published.